-Rutgers uses the preponderance of the evidence standard for investigations of Formal Complaints under this Policy.
+Rutgers uses the "preponderance of the evidence" standard for investigations of Formal Complaints under this Policy.
 This means that the investigation determines whether it is more likely than not that a violation of the Policy occurred.

 Rutgers, and not the Parties, has the burden of proof and burden of gathering evidence.
-Rutgers is responsible for proving a violation of this Policy has occurred.
-The burden of proof and burden of gathering evidence does not rest with either Party.
-However, all Parties will have an opportunity to provide information or evidence during the course of the investigation.
+This means that Rutgers is responsible for proving a violation of this Policy has occurred.
+This-The burden of proof and burden of gathering evidence does not rest with either Party., and However, alleither Parties will have an opportunity to provide information or evidence during the course of the investigation.y may decide not to share their account of what occurred or may decide not to participate in an investigation or hearing.